dmlc/gluon-nlp/docs/install.rst

 Install from Master Branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are intersted in trying out features on master branch that hasn't been released yet, you have
+If you are interested in trying out features on master branch that hasn't been released yet, you have
 the option of installing from master branch directly.

-Install from Github
+Install from GitHub
 +++++++++++++++++++

-Use the following command to automatically download and install the current code on master branch
+Use the following command to automatically download and install the current code on master branch:

 .. code-block:: console